Machine Learning for Retail Sales Forecasting — Feature Engineering

 BUSINESS INSIGHTS

-The top 3 features are all related to the sales of the last three days.
+The top 3 features are all related to sales over the last 3 days.

 Question